IrwinLai/Reinforced-MACD-Strategy/README.md

 ### Abstract
 The Advanced MACD strategy is based on some MACD indicators.
 According to these indicators, we can divide the stock into 8 gruops, and then rolling purchase these different groups.

+### Background
+As we know, MACD is a useful middle term indicator, which can tell the trend of price.
+When MACD > 0, the stock's price will constantly rise probably.
+In this case, sometimes, MACD is assumed the acceleration of the velocity of the price.
+So, what about the differential coefficient of the MACD.
+What if we combine this derivative indicators together?

 ### About the Strategy
 - Theroy of MACD